django/dsf-working-groups/draft/accessibility.md

 ## Future membership

-The team does not have a fixed size, but instead will grow and shrink organically as members choose to leave, and when new members are deemed to be required by the rest of the team.
+The team does not have a fixed size.
+Membership can reduce as members choose to leave.
+The team decides when new members are wanted.
-New members shall be chosen from a list of volunteers, or if there is a lack of volunteers, an advertisement will be published on the Django website.
+New members are chosen from a list of volunteers.
+If there are no qualified volunteers the team will place an advertisementon the Django website.

-Priority will be given to volunteers who, in no particular order:
+Priority will be given to volunteers who:

-- Have disabilities that make using the web and/or web development more difficult.
+- Have disabilities that make using the web or web development more difficult.
-- Have relevant contributions or expertise in the field.
+- Have expertise in accessibility.
 - Have a record of contributing to Django.

 Members must opt-in to remain on the team on an annual basis.
-They may also leave on their own volition at any time and for any reason.
-Membership can also be terminated by:
+They may also leave for any reason.

+Members can also be removed by:

-- Becoming disqualified due to actions taken by the Code of Conduct working group
+- Becoming disqualified by the Code of Conduct working group
 - A vote of the Steering Council
 - The full consensus of the rest of the Accessibility Team